We’re grateful for you.

 Q: How Do I register for Camp?

 A: Visit www.ymcadetroit.org/ohiyesa and click the register button at the top of the page to use the simple online system 24/7.
-Print the registration form from our website and scan to us at camp@ymcadetroit.org Call the Camp Office at (248)887-4533.
+Email us at camp@ymcadetroit.org or call the Camp Office at (248) 887-4533 for assistance.

 Q: What are my payment options?